scribe-security/docs/docs/platforms/overview.md

 The option `--scope.branch` specifies the GitLab branch wildcards to include in evidence collection, with ["*"] as the default for all branches.

-The option `--organization.many` enables the export a separate evidence for each organization level evidence, set to false by default to include all.
+The option `--organization.many` enables exporting separate organization evidence for each organization, set to false by default to true.

-The option `--project.many` allows for the export a separate evidence for each project, with false as the default to include every project.
+The option `--project.many` enables exporting separate evidence for each project, set by default to true.

 The option `--commit.skip` enables skipping the inclusion of commits in the project evidence.

 The option `--pipeline.skip` allows for omitting pipeline information from the evidence.

-The option `--default_product_key_strategy` sets the strategy for overriding product keys with "mapping" as the default and only option.
+The option `--default_product_key_strategy` sets the strategy for overriding product keys with "mapping" as the default and currently, the only option.

 The option `--organization.mapping` specifies the mappings of organization assets to product keys and versions, expecting a format of "wildcarded-organization::product_key::product_version".

 The option `--project.mapping defines the mappings for project assets to product keys and versions, also in the format of "wildcareded-project::product_key::product_version".

 ### DockerHub evidence
 DockerHub evidence generation supports the generation of namespace and repository evidence.
+The evidence includes information about the repositories, tags, and access tokens.

 To generate evidence for a DockerHub account:
 ```bash
 platforms evidence dockerhub --namespace.mapping "my-namespace::my-product::1.0" --repository.mapping "my-repo::my-product::1.0"